Pan Am Flight 812: Search and rescue

-Bali control tower immediately lost all contact with the plane and declared that the plane was missing.
-Indonesian paratroops and authorities were immediately deployed to the area where last contact had been established by Flight 812.
-The last contact was established by Flight 812 at Mesehe Mountain, a dormant volcano located near the airport.
+Once Bali control tower lost contact with the plane and declared that the plane was missing, Indonesian paratroops and authorities were immediately deployed to the area.
+The last contact established by Flight 812 was at Mesehe Mountain, a dormant volcano located near the airport.

-The wreckage was found a day later by 2 local villagers.
+The wreckage was found a day later by two local villagers.
 They reported that there were no survivors.

-Evacuation of the bodies was hampered due to the terrain of the crash site, which was located in a mountainous area.
-Because of the location rescuers had to cancel the evacuation process via air.
+Evacuation of the bodies was hampered due to the terrain of the crash site.
 Indonesian Army officers stated that the rescue operation would take four or five days.
 On April 25, around 300 rescuers were deployed onto the crash site.
-Indonesian Army stated that the evacuation process would start at April 26.
-They later added that they had recovered around 43 bodies.
+The Army later stated that they had recovered around 43 bodies.

 Aircraft

 The aircraft involved was a Boeing 707-321B, registered as N446PA, which was manufactured by Boeing Commercial Airplanes in 1965.
 It had logged about 28000 total airframe hours and 9150 takeoff and landing cycles and was equipped with four Pratt & Whitney JT3D-3B engines.

 The aircraft was briefly featured in Willy Wonka and the Chocolate Factory, shown offloading Wonka Bars under armed guard.